vdemichev/DiaNN/README.md

 Considerably improved identification performance
 Tunable quantification algorithms
 It is no longer necessary to define unknown modifications featured in the spectral library
-Experimental support for SILAC or absolute quantification with spike-in standards
+Experimental support for SILAC and absolute quantification with spike-in standards

 ### Installation